Rocket Launching From NASA Flight Facility Will Be Visible Across East Coast

-A NASA rocket launching from Virginia on Friday, Dec.
-9 will be briefly visible across the East Coast (see map above or click here for times).
+A NASA rocket launching from Virginia will be briefly visible across the East Coast (see map above or click here for times).

 The mission, named “Virginia is for Launch Lovers,” will deploy radio frequency monitoring satellites for HawkEye 360.
 The 59-foot-tall Electron rocket will lift off from Launch Complex 2 at Virginia Space’s Mid-Atlantic Regional Spaceport on Wallops Island.